How to Get Rid of an Itchy Throat

 When you’re dehydrated, you don’t have enough fluids to function.
 As a result, your mucous membranes dry out.
 That’s because your body sends water to vital organs that need it most.

 To determine if your itchy throat is caused by dehydration, look for other signs of dehydration:

 - Low blood pressure

 - White tongue

 As dehydration sets in, you may have a throat tickle that gradually develops into an itchy throat.
 To fight dehydration, you need an oral rehydration solution.
-Replenishing both your electrolytes and water, is is more effective at hydrating your body than just water.
+Replenishing both your electrolytes and water, is more effective at hydrating your body than just water.
 You can use a drink mix like DripDrop to hydrate, boost your electrolyte intake, and help recover from mild dehydration symptoms.

 How to Get Rid of Itchy Throat